They say…

 Website: birramoretti.com

 Even before the current crop of craft brewers producing weird beers in designer bottles, Italy deserved at least a footnote in any survey of world brewing.
-Although more famous for its wines, there has long been a market on the peninsula for beer.
+Although more famous for its wines, there has long been a on the peninsula for beer.

 In the north Italy borders on the German speaking world: some of its territory was once under Austrian influence and communities of German speakers still exist.
 So unsurprisingly Italian brewers tended to follow German models when took off as a major industry in the 19th century.